 Deadline is May 1, with notification of acceptance by the end of May.

-Applicants will be contacted for interviews.
+Candidates will be contacted for interviews.

-Send Application to:
+Send Application To:

 Helen Taynton, Director

-Professional Intern Program
+Professional Apprentice Program

 The Juilliard School